Counseling Center Contact Info

 Mark Onusko, Psy.D. – Director and Psychologist

-I’ve been supporting students at JCU’s Counseling Center since 2013.
-I completed my doctorate in clinical psychology at Adler University in Chicago, which focuses on social justice and mental health.
+I’ve had the honor of supporting students at JCU’s Counseling Center since 2013.
+I completed my doctorate in clinical psychology at Adler University in Chicago, which focuses on integrating social justice and mental health.
 I earned my BA in psychology at the University of Notre Dame.
 I have college counseling center experience at other schools including Northwestern University, University of Pittsburgh, and University of the Sciences.
 I also have experience working in a variety of other settings including high schools, community mental health centers, halfway houses and psychiatric hospitals.
-My theoretical approach to counseling is integrative and incorporates cognitive-behavior therapy, mindfulness-based interventions, as well as multicultural and developmental factors that impact student’s mental health and well-being.
+My theoretical approach to counseling is integrative and incorporates cognitive-behavior therapy, mindfulness-based interventions, as well as multicultural and developmental factors that impact a student’s mental health and well-being.

 Alia Lawlor, LPCC-S, CCMC – Staff Counselor

-Some of my clinical areas of interest include: anxiety & depression, meditation & mindfulness, women’s issues, working with athletes, existential issues, sexual and emotional abuse, LGBTQ+ issues, schema therapy, couples counseling, issues about identity and meaning, and supervision and development of counseling interns
+Clinical interests: anxiety disorders, mood disorders, self-love and compassion, meditation & mindfulness, women’s issues, working with athletes, existential issues, sexual and emotional abuse, LGBTQ+ issues, couples counseling, issues about identity and meaning, and supervision and development of counseling interns

 I greatly believe that the most important relationship an individual will ever have is the relationship they have with themselves.
 Through self-compassion, I believe people can improve many aspects of their lives.

 I received my Bachelor’s Degree in Psychology from Baldwin Wallace University in 2017.
-I am currently in my second year of my masters in the Clinical Mental Health Counseling program here at John Carroll.
-I am very fortunate to share my time between the Counseling Center and also being a Graduate Assistant at Student Accessibility Services.
+I am currently in the second year of my Master's in the Clinical Mental Health Counseling program here at John Carroll.
+I am very fortunate to share my time between the Counseling Center and Student Accessibility Services where I serve as a Graduate Assistant.
 I am very passionate about working with college students and individuals with disabilities.